Douglas BarrTitle: Counselor

 As a generalist counselor, we serve all students.
 I welcome individuals from all backgrounds, cultures, good and poor academic experiences, life styles, and majors (including 'undecided').
 I do have three student populations where my experience has lead to some specialization additional to generalist counseling.
 These specialties are separate yet many times overlap: career counseling; pre-nursing/nursing; and student's who have had academic difficulties leading to probation.
 (For those of you interested in career counseling, I strongly recommend Counseling160 as the best approach, yet there are other possible avenues)

-Once again, I DO WELCOME ALL STUDENTS for either individual counseling or enrolling in my Career Exploration class.
+Once again, I DO WELCOME ALL STUDENTS for either individual counseling or enrolling in my Career Exploration (COUN 160) class.

 The subtitle for my classe is "Take Charge!"
 You may learn more about this class (and me) by visiting my faculty web site linked to this profile at the very top of this page (immediately below the counseling office phone number).

 Once at my faculty web site, 'student comments' may assist your decision about Counseling 160.
 These are anecdotal statements written by former students during some point in their class experience.
-(An apology for again mentioning this class was formerly called APSY 160.
-The transition to the title change is 'in-progress' for 2014 - 2015 so be alert that materials may refer to either COUN 160 or APSY 160.
+(Note again, the class title was formerly APSY 160 therefore the historic references may refer to such.
+COUN 160 = APSY 160

-For students registered for the class, updated course materials specific to the current class, are posted on BLACKBOARD near the start of each respective semester.
-Yet, the course material posted as part my faculty web site are a fair representation of the course.
+For students registered for the class, updated course materials are posted on BLACKBOARD near the start of each respective semester.
+Yet, the materials posted as part my faculty web site are a fair , if somewhat historical representation of the course.

 MORE ABOUT ME and Saddleback College: I am one member of the College Crisis Intevention Team, a support service for students who find themselves in need of urgent assistance.
-You may approach either the Counseling Office or the Health Center)
+Students in need of urgent assistance may approach either the Counseling Division or the Health Center.
+If you spot another student in need, please do not hesitate to make a referral, even walking them over.

 Among the other committees or activities where I paraticipate: Counseling Technology, Academic Appeals, Scholarship Selection, Freshman Advantage, and Commencement.
 I am also an active contributor to the Saddleback College Foundation.